Who We Are

 Ms. Elder describes herself as a full service musician, often pushing the limits of the human voice and enjoys composing, improvising, and commissioning new music.
 Anna can be heard and seen anywhere from a basement to a concert hall.

-Based in Pittsburgh and Brooklyn, flutist Sarah Steranka enjoys a multifaceted career as a recitalist, chamber musician, and advocate for new and experimental music.
+Splitting her time between Pittsburgh and Brooklyn, flutist Sarah Steranka enjoys a multifaceted career as a recitalist, chamber musician, and advocate for new and experimental music.
 Since making her solo debut with the Carnegie Mellon Philharmonic at the age of nineteen, she has dedicated her career to exploring the innovative work of living composers and pushing the boundaries of her instruments.
-Steranka has premiered works by Ramin Akhavijou, Marilyn Shrude, Elizabeth Brown, Zvonimir Nagy, Erin Rogers, Nicole Mitchell, Nancy Galbraith, Lauren Siess, and countless others.
+Ms. Steranka has premiered works by Ramin Akhavijou, Hannah Selin, Brittany J. Green, Marilyn Shrude, Elizabeth Brown, Erin Rogers, Nicole Mitchell, Nancy Galbraith, Lauren Siess, and countless others.

-As a symphony musician, Steranka is second flute of the Westmoreland Symphony and has also appeared as a guest with the Chamber Orchestra of Pittsburgh, the Erie Philharmonic, and the Pittsburgh Symphony.
-In addition, she is a core member of the nationally recognized new music collective SydeBoob Duo, where she plays flute and piccolo as well as alto and bass flutes.
+As a symphony musician, Ms. Steranka is second flute of the Westmoreland Symphony and has also appeared as a guest with the Chamber Orchestra of Pittsburgh, the Erie Philharmonic, and the Pittsburgh Symphony.
+In addition, she is a core member of the nationally recognized new music collective Kamratōn, where she plays flute and piccolo as well as alto and bass flutes.
+She also makes up one half of the acclaimed Brooklyn-based group SydeBoob Duo, a group dedicated to commissioning new works for flute & voice and amplifying the voices of women in the arts.

-In addition to maintaining a private studio of 30+ students through the Steranka Flute Studio, LLC, Steranka maintains faculty positions at Carnegie Mellon University and Mercyhurst University.
+In addition to maintaining a private studio of 30+ students through the Steranka Flute Studio, LLC, Ms. Steranka maintains faculty positions at Mercyhurst University and Carnegie Mellon.
 She has also appeared as a guest artist and lecturer at Lawrence University, Penn State University, Duke University, West Virginia University’s International Flute Symposium, and Columbus State University.
-Steranka’s instructional work has also included teaching actors to play the flute for film roles.
+Ms. Steranka’s instructional work has also included teaching actors to play the flute for film roles.
 She is passionate about teaching music to students of all ages and abilities, and finds joy and inspiration in the power music has to strengthen a community, topics she discussed as a panelist on the NFA 2021 National Convention discussion panel “Community-Minded Musicianship.”

 SydeBoob Duo – Repertoire List